All Episodes

 It's not going to happen, we now know, because there's an update since then, as a co-conspirator in the case.

-Why would we ever allow a situation to exist where overzealous prosecutors are good fair prosecutors that use discretion and just want the equal application of the law.
+And, you know, to think of the depths, why would we ever allow a situation to exist where overzealous prosecutors are good fair prosecutors that use discretion and just want the equal application of the law?

 That's a pretty darn big incentive.